jorendorff/machine-learning/notes.md

 Many examples of different architectures.
 I wonder if the machine translation type is hard to train, the encoder weights being so far removed from the loss.

+encoder = from input natural language to vector representation

+decoder = from vector representation to output natural language

 ### Language model and sequence generation (C5W1L06)